e1m3m0/AnytimeBooksAngular/README.md

 # Anytime Books Angular

+Anytime Books Angular is a reproduction of Anytime Book using the Angular platform.
+This reproduction offers the same solutions included on the original product plus a few features.

 ## Description

 Anytime Books is a solution to book lovers' continuous search for the next read.
 Our site recommends best sellers based on the reader's genre of choice and allows the reader to save any book of interest, in the list, for easy future access.